less/less-docs/content/features/import-directives.md

 * `css`: treat the file as a CSS file, no matter what the file extension
 * `once`: only include the file once (this is default behavior)
 * `multiple`: include the file multiple times
+* `optional`: continue compiling when file is not found

 ## reference